Sewage Treatment Plant (STP)

-In general, a sewage treatment plant works by moving air to promote the development of bacteria that decompose waste.
+Sewage treatment plant works by moving air to promote the development of bacteria that decompose waste.
 Delivering significantly cleaner, more environmentally friendly wastewater is the aim.
 There are some significant differences, but the process is comparable to that of a typical septic tank.
 Depending on its size, sewage treatment plants can handle the waste from a single business property or a large number of residential area.

-What Are The Sewage Treatment Stages?
+What Are The Sewage Treatment Plant Stages?

 A sewage treatment plant and a septic tank are both generally built in very similar ways.
 Sewage enters the first chamber of the sewage treatment plant from the property being served, much like a septic tank.
 Here, the water rests until sediments have accumulated on the tank’s bottom and grease, oil, and scum have floated to the top.